tanmaychk/tanmaychk.github.io/content/post/web3/index.md

 As the success rate of cryptocurrencies and blockchain grows year after year, the number of job openings in the blockchain and cryptocurrency business grows.
 Jobs in blockchain are rising at a rate of 2,000-6,000 percent each year, with pay that are 50-100 percent greater than those of traditional developers.
 A blockchain developer is a person who works in the field of blockchain technology.

 * **Block chain Developer**: This is a highly marketable professional path in which one assists a company in marketing the blockchain platform and creating a high demand for it, which is becoming much easier now that many people are interested in the benefits block chain has to offer.
 To pursue this professional path, one must have a few years of experience in fields such as C++, JavaScript, and Python.
 * **Blockchain Project Manager**: This position requires the development of blockchain solutions as well as cloud project management and basic technical abilities.
 Work as a solution architect, UX designer, and many other positions are available.
 Crypto-related job postings increased by 395 percent in 2021 alone.
 Chief artificial intelligence engineer is one of the most in-demand positions.

-* **Chief Artificial Intelligence Engineer**: The engineer is in charge of programming and developing algorithms that aid in the development of AI and improve cybersecurity for safe and secure crypto exchanges.
+* **Chief Artificial Intelligence Engineer**: The engineer oversees programming and developing algorithms that aid in the development of AI and improve cybersecurity for safe and secure crypto exchanges.

 As we swiftly transition into a new era with new specialities and technology, many chances in organisations and [dApps](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp) (decentralised applications) that seek to solve difficult challenges are becoming available.
 You'll also have the opportunity to collaborate with some of the industry's brightest minds.

-> *Reproduced from my post at [Dev.to](https://dev.to/tanmaychk/what-impact-does-web3-have-on-your-developer-life-1109)*
+> _Reproduced from my post at_ [_Dev.to_](https://dev.to/tanmaychk/what-impact-does-web3-have-on-your-developer-life-1109)